DadBodDao/DadBodDocs/docs/DadBodNFT.md

 - I receive `(2/9001) * 2000 = 0.444` KDA

 ## Items
-Each DadBod minted will also come with at least 1 item.
+Each DadBod minted will also come with at least 1 item, unless they are from the whitelisted pool, in which case they are fully clothed.
 Go [here](Items.md) for more information items and what they do.